Basic Training—11th Week

 “Yes, sir!” they bellowed back together.

 “This field,” he said, pointing his one arm at the ‘battlefield’ behind them, “is littered with mines.
 The mines are on timers.
 In about five minutes, they’ll start going off.
 Unfortunately, military command would not appreciate me dropping actual shells on your heads, so these will have to make do,” he shouted.
 He now pointed to the line of weapons aimed across the field to the left.
 “On that side, we have deployed five captured Khadoran mortars.
 They will be firing live rounds, which will be bursting high enough in the air to avoid injury.
-They will produce real shrapnel, so keep your damn HELMETS ON!”
+They will produce real shrapnel, so keep your fucking helmets ON!”
 Willikers hollered these last words as he saw Bull pull his helmet off to scratch his bald head.
 He snapped it back on at the Captain’s rebuke and returned to attention.
 Willikers began pacing.

 “Our chain gun crews will be firing over head as well.
 Midway through the field, they have been instructed to fire low, so you will have to crawl under the wire posts in that section.
 Your unit leaders have been instructed on how to lead you.
 Do not deviate from their path!
 I repeat, this field is MINED.
 As much as I HATE every single one of you, I don’t want to have to send letters to your families prematurely!
 That’s what the Reds are for!” he yelled.
 “Am I clear!?”